COVID-19: Cuomo, Trump Call White House Meeting Productive, With Aim To Help NY Double Testing

 "It's a very aggressive goal and we said that we would work together to meet that goal so it was a very good conversation."

-Cuomo also said he spoke to Trump about the need for the states to get funding.
+Cuomo also said he spoke to Trump and Treasure Secretary Steven Mnuchin, who also attended the meeting, about the need for the states to get funding.

 "The states are in desperate shape and everything's being left to the states to do the reopening, reopening, reopening, and then they don't provide any funding to the state government," Cuomo said.
 "The president seemed very open and understanding of that and said the next piece of legislation that passes, he's going to be open to that."